thixotropist/ghidra_decompiler_plugins/content/en/_index.md

 Notes:

 * Bazel will fetch and locally cache the Ghidra source archive on the first build.
     * If you later want to alter the decompiler patch file `ghidra.pat`, you should execute `bazel clean --expunge` to update the cached and patched archive.
 * You can compile the patched decompiler with optimization by replacing `dbg` with `opt` in the last 2 steps.
 * The Bazel build file `BUILD.ghidra` controls the Ghidra decompiler elements made available to any plugin.
 The default is to make all symbols available.
+* Isolating new rules to a decompiler plugin makes the code/test cycle time very fast.
+We want good logging capabilities for the plugin, so we include a `spdlog` module in the plugin build, and switch all builds from the c++14 standard to the c++20 standard.

 ## Plugin development and usage